NEW: Thursday storm could bring another 3 to 6 inches of snow

 The string of storms is taking a toll on city coffers.

-The Massachusetts Bay Transportation Authority, known as the T, has suspended all rail services through the end of Tuesday.
-Limited bus service will be running.
+The Massachusetts Bay Transportation Authority, known as the T, suspended all rail services starting at 7 p.m.
+ET Monday.
+No rail service is scheduled for Tuesday.

 More than 2,880 flights into and out of the United States were canceled Sunday and Monday, mostly because of the storm.
 By Tuesday afternoon, nearly 250 flights had been scrubbed, according to FlightAware.com.

-Boston's Logan International Airport remained open during the storm, but most flights were canceled Monday.
+Boston Logan International Airport remained open, but most flights are canceled, Massachusetts Gov. Charlie Baker said Monday.

 Courts are closed